About

 2007

-METRO, Looped DVD projection, 3-minute Video.
-Music composed by Axel Singer, Bruno David Gallery (new Media Room), St. Louis, MO
+METRO, Looped DVD projection, 3-minute video.
+Music composed by Axel Singer, Bruno David Gallery (New Media Room), St. Louis, MO

 Monoprint Project, Fine Arts Work Center, Provincetown, MA